brensch/battleword/README.md

-# battleword
+# Battleword
-wordle is cool right now
+Wordle is cool right now

-## what is this
+## What is this
-battleword is a competition to see who can come up with the fastest/most accurate/shoutiest wordle solver.
+Battleword is a competition to see who can come up with the fastest/most accurate/shoutiest wordle solver.

-players host an api, then the battleword engine will make a `POST` request to their api with the state of a wordle (starting empty)
+Players host an api, then the battleword engine will make a `POST` request to their api with the state of a wordle (starting empty).

-the player's api should then respond to the state of the game in the body of the post with their best guess. as soon as the battleword engine hears back from them, it will send the results of their guess in a new request. it will do that until the player's api guesses correctly, or they reach the guess limit.
+The player's api should then respond to the state of the game in the body of the post with their best guess.
+As soon as the battleword engine hears back from them, it will send the results of their guess in a new request.
+It will do that until the player's api guesses correctly, or they reach the guess limit.

-## quickstart
+## Quickstart

-1. download the latest release for your OS and unpack
+1. Download the latest release for your OS and unpack
-2. run `solvo` (double click) - this starts solvo the solver. he will listen for game states from engine.
+2. Run `solvo` (double click) - this starts solvo the solver.
+He will listen for game states from engine.
-3. run `engine` - this starts sending game states to solvo. with every guess solvo makes, engine will send a new request to solvo with the results of his previous guess. solvo will ignore those results and choose a completely random word to send next. your solver should do better than solvo.
+3. Run `engine` - this starts sending game states to solvo.
+With every guess solvo makes, engine will send a new request to solvo with the results of his previous guess.
+Solvo will ignore those results and choose a completely random word to send next.
+Your solver should do better than solvo.

-## setup
+## Setup
-to test your own guesser against the engine, create an api that implements the schema below. once you've done that, run the engine against the api location of your solver like so:
+To test your own guesser against the engine, create an api that implements the schema below.
+Once you've done that, run the engine against the api location of your solver like so:

 ```
 ./engine --names muchbettersolver --apis http://localhost:8081
 ```

-you can specify multiple solvers to compete against each other:
+You can specify multiple solvers to compete against each other:
 ```
 ./engine --names muchbettersolver,solvo --apis http://localhost:8081,http://localhost:8080
 ```

 NB these commands are executed in a command line of your choice.
 Exact syntax may change based on your OS.

-## api
+## API
-this is what all solvers need to implement.
+This is what all solvers need to implement.
 ### /guess
-the engine will hit your api here with the previous results of a game. you are expected to respond with your best guess.
+The engine will hit your api here with the previous results of a game.
+You are expected to respond with your best guess.
 #### Request:
 ```json
 {